Devonshires in the house! Developing both properties and people is the name of the game at this full-service firm.

 We have a supportive and encouraging culture that focuses on training and developing our employees to be the best they can be.

-Training supervisor – for each six-month seat, you will be allocated a trainee supervisor who will delegate you work, monitor your progress and give you timely and constructive feedback.
-You will have a mid seat review as well as a formal appraisal meeting at the end of your seat.
+Trainee Supervisor – for each six-month seat, you will be allocated a Trainee Supervisor who will delegate you work, monitor your progress and give you timely and constructive feedback.
+You will have a mid-seat review as well as a formal appraisal meeting at the end of your seat, and they will set you stretching objectives each step of the way.

-Mentor – you will be allocated a Mentor at the start of your training contract who will provide informal support and offer opportunities for you to learn from someone with a greater or different understanding of the firm, and provide you with an objective and alternative source of information.
+Mentor – you will be allocated a mentor at the start of your Training Contract who will provide informal support and offer opportunities for you to learn from someone with a greater or different understanding of the firm, and provide you with an objective and alternative source of information.
+Many of the firm’s trainee-mentor relationships continue on past the end of the training contract and through to qualification and beyond.

 Training

-By working closely with your trainee supervisor in each seat you will receive on the job training, this will include where possible client contact and early responsibility, which will assist you in developing the necessary skills to become a well-rounded lawyer.
-As well as completing the necessary training on the Professional Skills course, which we will fund via an external provider, you will attend training sessions organised by the teams and firm during each seat.
+By working closely with your Trainee Supervisor in each seat you will receive on the job training, client contact and early responsibility, which will assist you in developing the necessary skills to become a well-rounded lawyer.

 Qualification